Bhimbetka

 • Some of the oldest paintings show human forms and animals in geometrical shapes, similar to how children these days begin drawing through geometrical forms.

 • The art on these rock shelters show animals like elephants, horses, deer, peacocks and bison: a rock shelter named Zoo Rock is one of the main attractions here.
-You can also see art depicting humans on horses, with weapons like arrows and spades.
+You can also see art depicting humans on horses, with

 • As the ability to paint evolved, so did the sophistication of images.